London 9s Rugby Festival

 If a referee suspects a possible concussion, the player will need to be assessed by an independent doctor before playing again*.
 In the interests of the player's own safety the referee's decision about removal from play for assessment is final

-*Our Partner Company 'Return2Play' Ltd will be providing sports doctors for the safety of all LDN9s participants
+*Our Partner Company 'Pulse Rate Events’ will be providing a professional medical team for the safety of all LDN9s participants

 An onsite ambulance with medics will also be providing event cover